eldargab/go-async/README.md

 })

 function* anotherProcessingMode() {
-  // By the time execution reaches this line all of the `process()` resources will be freed. return 1
+  // By the time execution reaches this line `resource.close()` will be called. return 1
 }
 ```